domalab/ha-unraid-connect/README.md

 This integration requires the **Unraid Connect** plugin to be installed on your Unraid server:

-1. Install the Unraid Connect plugin from the Community Applications (version 2025.05.01.2159 or later recommended)
+1. Install the Unraid Connect plugin from the Community Applications
 2. Configure the plugin and obtain an API key - [docs/setup.md](https://github.com/domalab/ha-unraid-connect/blob/main/docs/setup.md)

-> **Note**: CORS configuration is no longer required!
-Recent plugin versions have resolved the API origins issue, significantly simplifying the setup process.

 ## Installation